brunohenderyckx/trna-database-scraper/README.md

 From https://www.selenium.dev/documentation/webdriver/, download the latest webdriver compatable with your local machine browser and save that to the same folder as the script.

 ## How to execute
-Add the URLs that you want to scrape to the URL list Change the name of the Output excel file
+Add the URLs that you want to scrape to the URL list.
+Change the name of the Output excel file.
 Run the script